 Inducted in 2000 for Modern Road & Track Competitor (1945-1975)

 Francois Mertens brought Continental flair to American cycling and set the standard for a half-century.
-In the late 1940s through the 1970s, downtown crits up to 50 miles were popular on the Eastern Seaboard and drew spectators by the thousands, lining sidewalks five and six deep hugging the streets.
+In the late 1940’s through the 1970’s, downtown criteriums up to 50 miles long were popular on the Eastern Seaboard and drew spectators by the thousands, lining sidewalks five and six deep hugging the streets.
 Audiences spotted Mertens for his silky, smooth pedal action, which appeared effortless and made rivals look like they were pedaling squares.

 Mertens immigrated at age 14 in 1946 with his parents from Antwerp, Belgium, to New York City.
 In Belgium he rode bicycles to get around but the German army’s invasion with tanks during World War II shut down the sport.
 He started competing in New York as a member of the French Sports Club and returned to Belgium in 1948, working on a freighter to pay for his trip.
 For three summers, he raced 120 to 160 kilometers on the cobbled roads of Belgium.
 He won three road races and placed second ten times.
 Along the way he learned how to use derailleurs, rare in America where cyclists relied on one-speed track bikes.